Akshit8/k8s-certmanager/README.md

 ## Requirements

-Kubernetes cluster installed with Nginx-ingress and accessible with kubectl is required.
-I am using Kind to deploy a test kubernetes cluster, but you can choose any distribution of kubernetes.
+Kubernetes cluster installed with `Nginx-ingress` and accessible with `kubectl` is required.
+I am using [Kind](https://kind.sigs.k8s.io/) to deploy a test kubernetes cluster, but you can choose any distribution of kubernetes of your choice.

-For using Kind, refer it's installation docs.
+For using Kind, you may refer it's [installation docs](https://kind.sigs.k8s.io/docs/user/quick-start/).

 ## Installing cert-manager with regular manifests

-Install the `CustomResourceDefinitions` and `cert-manager` itself:
+Install the `CustomResourceDefinitions` and `cert-manager`:

 ```bash
 kubectl create ns cert-manager